 Eriococcus azaleae

-Pest description and damage The immature scale insect resembles mealybugs in appearance.
-Mature female scale are about 0.13 inch in length and appear as tiny white cottony sacs, located on twigs, stems and branch axils of host plants.
-Females cover themselves with whitish wax scales and eggs, crawlers and females beneath the scale are reddish.
+Pest description and damage Scale insects are small (less than 0.125 inch in length) soft insects that live beneath protective wax scales.
+These insects are often identified by the shape and size of their scales, the description of adult males and females, immature crawler stage, color of eggs, and host plant preferences.
+Immature azalea bark scales resemble mealybugs in appearance.
+Mature female scales are about 0.13 inch in length and appear as tiny white cottony sacs, located on twigs, stems and branch axils of host plants.
+The eggs, crawlers and females beneath these whitish scales are reddish.
 Hosts include andromeda, azalea, rhododendron, hawthorn, poplar, willow, and most recently blueberries.

 For biology, life history, monitoring and management